Start From a Question About Yourself

 Why can’t I focus?

 Focus problems can reflect low conscientiousness, high openness (novelty-seeking), ADHD traits, or simply a mismatch between your work and your personality.
-The profiles below describe the most common patterns — the relevant screener on JobCannon is the free ADHD screener.
+The profiles below describe the most common patterns, the relevant tool on JobCannon is the free Focus & Energy Check-In.

 Am I a perfectionist?